 The creation of a global standard for free flow of data to foster innovation, with safeguards for privacy, security, and intellectual property, is an admirable endeavour.
 However, it is bound to face various hurdles.
 Any agreement on the final text will require consensus on how to frame these protections, especially considering different countries have different privacy and data protection laws, e-commerce regulations, and data localisation requirements.

-In a series of blog posts, we will be exploring how different APAC countries such as Australia, Indonesia, Japan, Singapore, and others deal with such data governance issues.
+In a series of blog posts, we will be exploring how different APAC countries such as Australia, Indonesia, Japan, Singapore, Vietnam, Malaysia and others deal with such data governance issues.
 We will focus on their rules governing cross-border data flows and e-commerce, grounds of data processing, obligations on data controllers and processors, offences, penalties and enforcement, individual rights, and the exemptions/exceptions given to law enforcement agencies on privacy issues.
 Our multi-part series will not cover the South Asia countries.
 We have dealt with the data protection frameworks of Sri Lanka, Bangladesh, and Nepal (here and here); and have extensively covered issues of privacy, data localisation, e-commerce for India (here, here, and here respectively).
 We are also continuing our series on South Asia – keep an eye out on our blog!

 In this introductory post, we have set out some of the applicable data governance frameworks in the APAC region (II), followed by an explanation of the Osaka Declaration (III) and the reasons why India and Indonesia (along with South Africa) refused to sign on it (IV).
 Part V concludes.